Anne Kendrick Benedict: Early life and education

-Family life
+Personal life

-Soon after marrying Wayland Benedict in 1873, Anne Kendrick and Wayland gave birth to their first child Mary K. Benedict in July 1875 in New York.
-Soon after giving brith to Mary K., Anne Kendrick's family moved to Cincinnati, Ohio.
-In Cincinnati, Anne Kendrick gave birth to four more children: Howard Benedict (b.
-December 1878), Florence L. Benedict (b.
-January 1881), Stanley R. Benedict (March 17, 1884 – December 21, 1936), and Agnes E. Benedict (b.
-October 1888).
-Stanley R. Benedict later became a chemist, having earned a B.S. from the University of Cincinnati, and discovered the Benedict's reagent.
-Also while in Cincinnati, the Benedict family had a servant named Jessie Taylor (b.
-July 1879).
+Benedict married Wayland Benedict in 1873 and then moved to Cincinnati between July 1875 and December 1878.
+The Benedicts had six children: Mary, Wayland Clark, Howard, Florence, Stanley Rossiter Benedict, and Agnes.
+Their son Stanley became a noted chemist and developed Benedict's reagent.
 She attended what is now the Morning Star Baptist Church while living in Cincinnati.

+She died in Cambridge, Massachusetts in 1922.

 Publications

 Anne Kendrick Benedict was a writer of children's science and religious literature.
 Her most famous story, My Wonder-Story, was published by the Lothrop Company in 1888 and is about a mother who explores the anatomy and physiology of the human body with her children Jack and Florence.
 Another of her more popular publications includes The Hathaways' Sister, "a girl's [baptist] book about girls who are not unnaturally good nor bad."
-Some of her other works include Centa, The Child Violinist, The Island Story, The Fisherman's Daughter, The Enchanted Deer, The Home Circle (Published April 18, 1883), and How We Are Made (Published April 11, 1883).
+Some of her other works include Centa, The Child Violinist, The Island Story, The Fisherman's Daughter, The Enchanted Deer, The Home Circle (published April 18, 1883), and How We Are Made (published April 11, 1883).